Podcast Interview - WE'RE ON HIATUS

 *Team leaders who experience challenges finding the time to plan, prepare, communicate well, or hold 1:1’s with their direct reports

-*Entrepreneurs who are all in on their business, but just can’t put all of the pieces of the puzzle together to create streamlined processes
+*Entrepreneurs who are "all in" on their business, but just can’t put all of the pieces of the puzzle together to create streamlined processes

 *People who want more out of life than just work and might be teetering on burnout